Conniekoh/web-scrapping/README.md

-# How to Scrape News Article Using Python
+# How to Scrape News Articles Using Python
-Scrape and summarize news articles using requests and Beautifulsoup
+Scrape and summarize news articles using Python

+BeautifulSoup.
+This official package informatino can be found dowloaded.